“Better than a thousand hollow words is the word that brings peace.”- Gautam Buddha

 Interesting Facts About Sanchi Stupa

 Sanchi Stupa facts lure history lovers from across the globe.
 From its inception till the present-day the Great Stupa endured numerous modifications.
-The following are the interesting facts about Sanchi Stupa in Bhopal:
+The following are the interesting facts and features of Sanchi Stupa in Bhopal:

 - Sanchi Stupa was commissioned by Emperor Ashoka and supervised by his queen Devi and daughter Vidisha.